bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 On the hand, I'm going, shit.
 Now we have to do that.
 Right?
-So it is, there is definitely a commercial reason to do these things.
+There is definitely a commercial reason to do these things.
-Now, is it theoretically possible that you could avoid doing any real work and just concentrate on, you know, adding features to your own implementation.
+Now, is it theoretically possible that you could avoid doing any real work and just concentrate on, adding features to your own implementation.
 I think it's too early.
 At the moment, you can't do that because no one else is doing that and you will get left behind.
 There are four implementations out there and there is choice in what you can run.